pepkit/pepspec/docs/looper/how-to/report-objects.md

 plt.xlabel('Countries')
 plt.ylabel('Number of regions')
 plt.title('Number of regions per country')
-#plt.show() # Showing the figure and then saving it causes issues, so leave this commented out.

 # Save the image locally AND report that location via pipestat
 # we can place it next to the results file for now